Salespark/nats-configuration/README.md

-# nats-configuration
+# Nats Configuration Examples
-That repo contain the Nats configuration and Docker File
+That repo contains the Nats configuration and Docker File